Toward Robust GraphRAG: Mitigating Retrieval Drift and Hallucination from Imperfect Knowledge Graphs: Related Work

 \subsection{Graph-structured Retrieval}

 Early graph-structured retrievers such as GraphRAG~\cite{graphrag1} and HippoRAG~\cite{hipporag} propagate query relevance over a graph index via global community detection or Personalized PageRank~\cite{page1999pagerank}.
-Follow-up systems combine unstructured vector search with structured neighborhood expansion to better cover dispersed evidence~\cite{lightrag}.
-More recent learned retrievers, including GNN-RAG~\cite{GNN-RAG}, G-Retriever~\cite{G-retrieval}, and SubgraphRAG~\cite{subgraphrag}, use graph neural networks to score nodes or subgraphs with learned structural features, and generalized graph foundation models further explore zero-shot retrieval across graph domains~\cite{gfm-rag}.
-However, these approaches typically assume the KG is reliable and thus lack explicit mechanisms to suppress spurious noise, which makes them susceptible to retrieval drift under KG quality defects.
+Follow-up systems combine unstructured vector search with structured neighborhood expansion to cover dispersed evidence~\cite{lightrag}.
+More recent learned retrievers, including GNN-RAG~\cite{GNN-RAG}, G-Retriever~\cite{G-retrieval}, and SubgraphRAG~\cite{subgraphrag}, use graph neural networks to score nodes or subgraphs with learned structural features, while graph foundation models explore zero-shot retrieval across graph domains~\cite{gfm-rag}.
+However, these methods generally treat the constructed KG as a dependable retrieval index, and thus do not explicitly guard hop-wise retrieval against builder-induced spurious noise.
+As a result, structurally plausible but unsupported triples can be amplified during graph matching or propagation, leading to retrieval drift under imperfect KGs.